 Whether you already have the bedroom must-haves and you just need a little icing to finish the look or you’re starting from scratch, we talked to an expert designer to get tips on affordable ways to decorate your bedroom.

 Read on for ideas to create the ultimate hibernation space.

 Meet the Expert

 No, we’re not talking about Amazon (though we love a good Prime deal).
-Search your home for items you don’t use anymore and relocate them to the bedroom, Beverly suggests.
+Search your home for items you don’t use anymore and relocate them to the bedroom, wallcorner suggests.

 “Shop your house,” she says.
 “Often, people have styling and décor items in their home that can be utilized in the bedroom.”
 Sometimes, that trendy lampshade that didn’t quite fit in the living room looks just right next to your bed.